-One of the biggest things I learned about this project is to do the pour off the table.
+One of the biggest things I learned about this project is to pour off the table.
 As you can see from the pictures, the epoxy pooled up around the base of the cutting board.
 This led to cutting all of this excess away from the board and sanding it down.
 However, this could have easily been avoided if I had just lifted the cutting board off the table when doing the pour.
-So yea, not my finest hour for decision making.
+So yea, not my finest hour for decision-making.

 - Prep wooden surface (if necessary)

 - Mix Epoxy part A and part B as given by instructions.

 - Divide epoxy into multiple batches, color as desired.